February 20, 2009

 Buzz arrives in town.

 Then, the children are called for food, and the new present is plonked firmly on top of Andy’s bed, a position we find out is normally reserved for Woody.
-Woody, brushed aside in the fervour, clambers back onto the bed, and looks up, at the new toy which has usurped his position in Andy’s favour.
+Woody, brushed aside in the fervor, clambers back onto the bed, and looks up, at the new toy which has usurped his position in Andy’s favor.
 It is Buzz Lightyear.
 A space toy, a light-flashing, helmet wearing, “flying” toy who has no idea he’s actually a toy.
 Buzz, viewing the rooms occupants with the disdain and arrogance of a spaceman landing on a planet unfamiliar, manages to insult Woody quite quickly, and begins regaling the rest of the toys (who, by the way, are in awe of the new addition to Andy’s collection) with his exploits.

 Buzz becomes the new favourite toy.